gs-gs/parks-bce-integration-bookable-things/api_products.rst

 * person:
   * product unit must be "person"
   * pricing_info dict contains pricePerPerson decimal value (required but can be 0)
   * ``reservation price = pricing_info.pricePerPerson * units`` and `` * number_of_slots`` if multiplyPerSlot is True.
-Reservations placed for products with that pricing type can have multiple units.
+Reservations can have multiple units.
+  * Reservation object can contain either "units" field in "extra_data" (recommended) or just root "units" field (positive integer number)

 * group-simple
   * product unit must be "group"
   * pricing_info dict contains pricePerGroup decimal value (required but can be 0)
   * price calculation is the same as "person" but using ``pricePerGroup`` field
   * units per reservation value can only be 1 (reservations for 2 units at the same time are not accepted).
 It's done so you can provide peopleComing, peopleComingBonus values for each group separately without complicating the API; if you have 2 groups just place 2 reservations.
+The default is ``1`` and an error is raised if another value is provided.
-  * reservations may have peopleComing and peopleComingBonus fields but they are informational
+  * reservations may have peopleComing and peopleComingBonus fields but they are informational (extra_data dict)
   * product pricing info can have maxPersonsInGroup and maxBonusPersonsInGroup (optional, default null), if positive integer set then don't allow reservations to be placed if peopleComing or peopleComingBonus is bigger than max

 * group-complex: